WordPress 2.5.1 hates mod_security, sorta

 [Sun May 25 14:41:59 2008] [error] [client 24.130.18.75] mod_security: Access denied with code 503.
 Unknown error [severity "EMERGENCY"] [hostname "spuriousinterrupt.org"] [uri "/journal/wp-admin/admin-ajax.php"]

 Not a particularly useful error message.
 Fortunately, my web host (Dreamhost) allows me to disable mod_security on a per-domain basis, so I tried that, and voila, everything works fine.
-Presumably my web host upgraded mod_security, or changed its configuration, sometime between Friday and Saturday which broke things, as I didn’t change anything with WordPress or my website.
+Presumably my web host upgraded mod_security, or changed its configuration, sometime between Friday and Saturday which broke things, as I didn’t change anything with Wordpress or my website.

-So, if WordPress breaks for you at some point, be sure to check your mod_security configuration, or temporarily disable it entirely to see if that’s the problem.
+So, if Wordpress breaks for you at some point, be sure to check your mod_security configuration, or temporarily disable it entirely to see if that’s the problem.

 Hopefully Dreamhost can help me find a better solution than disabling it entirely…